Talking about the ready position

-I’m convinced that getting to grips with the appropriate ready stance will push your scores up above your average.
+On the other hand, if you get to grips with the ‘appropriate’ ready stance you can look forward to pushing your scores up above your average.

 - For any target there’s going to be the ideal kill zone.
 This is the perfect place to break the clay during its flight.

-Depending on the way the bird is presented this can be simply a matter of a few feet of travel – in heavy woodland, for instance, to several yards on an open, crossing target.
+- Depending on the way the bird is presented this can be simply a matter of a few feet of travel – in heavy woodland, for instance, or several yards on an open, crossing target.

 - Then there’s the pick-up point.
 This is the point on the flight path where your brain actually acknowledges the fact that the target is visible.
 Note that this is not the point where the bird comes into view; it’s slightly after this, as it takes a split second for your brain to comprehend the fact it can now see the clay.